-The business relations that the consultant or any company in its group has with the company or any company in its group should be described in the Annual Corporate Governance Report.
+The business relations that the consultant or any company in its group has with the company or any company in its group should

-The process and areas ass essed should also be descril bed in the Annual C Corporate Governance Report.
-Complies [X] Partial compliance [] Explanation [] 37. e committee, there should dent director, and the secre mong the members, at least one I. Complies [X] Partial compliance [] Explanation [] Not applicable [] 38. med at all times of the busin a copy of the minutes of exe • ne executive committee and all board Complies [X] Partial compliance [] Explanation [] Not applicable [] 39. audit committee, especially auditing or the managemer •• account of their expertise and s.
-Complies [X] Partial compliance [] Explanation [] 40. • he audit committee, there s roperly.
-This unit should rep at the internal control and board or the chairman of the audit Complies [X] Partial compliance [] Explanation [] 41. committee or the board, r during its fulfilment, the r eport directly on its implem nentation, mention ent to which its rec ing any incidents or lin nmittee for approval by that nitations on its scope encountered been heeded, and submit to the Complies [X] Partial compliance [] Explanation [] Not applicable [] 42.
-The audit committee shou Ild have the following duties s, in addition to the se contemplated in la w: 1.
-In connection with n the internal control and re porting systems:

-- a) Supervise and assess the preparation and integrity of the financial and non-financial reporting, control systems and management of financial and non-financial risks to which the company and, if appropriate, the group may be exposed including operational, technological, legal, social, environmental, political and reputational risks or those related with corruption-, checking compliance with the legal requirements, adequate definition of the scope of consolidation and correct application of accounting principles. - b) Oversee the independence of the internal audit unit; propose the selection, appointment and removal of the internal audit manager; propose the budget for this unit; approve or propose approval to the board of its approach and the annual internal audit work plans, making sure its activity focuses mainly on the material risks of the company (including reputational risks); receive regular information on its activities; and check that the top management heeds the conclusions and recommendations set out in its reports.
+The process and areas asses sed should also be described in the Annual Corporate Governo ance Report.
+Complies [X] Partial compliance [] Explanation [] 37. at least two non-executive directory should be the secretary of the b ors among the members, at least one loard.
+Complies [X] Partial compliance [] Explanation [] Not applicable [] 38. ed at all times of the business by the executive committee and all boar - d Complies [X] Partial compliance [] Explanation [] Not applicable [] 39. s chairman, should be appointed f both financial and non-financial d on account of their expertise and risks.
+Complies [X] Partial compliance [] Explanation [] 40. uld be an internal audit unit to se to the non-executive chairman o e that the internal control and f the board or the chairman of the audit Complies [X] Partial compliance [] Explanation [] 41. committee or the board, rep oort directly on its implement ults achieved and the extent committee for approval by that or limitations on its scope encountered ave been heeded, and submit to the Complies [X] Partial compliance [] Explanation [] Not applicable [] 42. have the following duties, in addition to those contemplated ting systems: in law: management of f including operation corruption-, chec inancial and non-financial rist onal, technological, legal, soc ks to which the company and, if a ial, environmental, political and r ancial reporting, control systems and appropriate, the group may be exposed - reputational risks or those related with tion of the scope of consolidation and - audit manager; p annual internal a (including reputa ropose the budget for this unudit work plans, making sure it; approve or propose approval its activity focuses mainly on the nformation on its activities; and o pointment and removal of the internal to the board of its approach and the material risks of the company check that the top management heeds